|

 David Fiala can be reached at dfiala@futuresone.com

-Follow him on Twitter @davidfiala
+Follow him on social platform X @davidfiala

-(c) Copyright 2023 DTN, LLC.
+(c) Copyright 2025 DTN, LLC.
 All rights reserved.

 DTN offers additional daily information available free through DTN Snapshot – sign up today.